prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 If you are running `prysm.sh`, all it takes to downgrade to a previous release is to stop your beacon node and validator (wait for the process to close down gracefully).

-Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v4.1.0, then run the command `export USE_PRYSM_VERSION=v4.1.0`.
+Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), then run the command <code>export USE_PRYSM_VERSION=<PrysmVersion/></code>.

 Then, restart it with the same command you used to start the process.
 The script will automatically use the release you specified.

 **Using Docker**

 To run a previous Prysm version with Docker, choose the release you want to run, then change all your docker run commands to use that version tag.
-For example, instead of `docker run gcr.io/prysmaticlabs/prysm:stable`, do `docker run gcr.io/prysmaticlabs/prysm:v4.1.0` if you want to run version v4.1.0.
+For example, instead of <code>docker run gcr.io/prysmaticlabs/prysm:stable</code>, do <code>docker run gcr.io/prysmaticlabs/prysm:<PrysmVersion/></code> if you want to run version <PrysmVersion/>.

 **Using Bazel**

-To run our latest release with Bazel, you can look up our [releases page](https://github.com/prysmaticlabs/prysm/releases), look at the release tag you want to run, such as v4.1.0, then do `git checkout v4.1.0`.
-Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.
+To run our latest release with Bazel, you can look up our [releases page](https://github.com/prysmaticlabs/prysm/releases), look at the release tag you want to run, such as <PrysmVersion/>, then do <code>git checkout <PrysmVersion/></code> Afterwards, you can re-run your beacon chain and validator as you ran them earlier with Bazel.

 </TabItem>
 <TabItem value="arm">